-We have added some new contemporary art resources, including Black artists & modernism, Contemporary And and Contemporary And América Latina.
+We have added some new contemporary art resources, including Black artists & modernism, Contemporary And, Contemporary And América Latina and Nka: journal of contemporary African art.
 These are listed on our Race and Rights subject guide.
 You can also find out about other ways the library is working on diversifying the library collections at our Emancipating our collections pages.

 Category Archives: Uncategorized

 We’ve digitised our collection of movable and pop-up books.
 Movable books include various formats such as concertina, lift-the-flap, pull-tabs and revolving pictures.
 Our collection is varied and includes pop-ups of children’s fairy tales, human anatomy, three dimensional Norman Rockwell paintings, and the expanding little town of Popville.
 You can view images of the collection here